Trusted WordPress tutorials, when you need them most.

 Editing how a favicon looks with the Favicon by RealFaviconGenerator tool

-In the ‘Favicon Generator Options’ section, you can check the box if your website was using a favicon before.
+In the ‘Favicon Generator Options’ section, you can check the box to see if your website has been using a favicon before.
 If yes, simply enter a number in the second field to indicate the favicon version you are using.

 This way, users who have visited your site before will see the new favicon instead of the old one.